nicpittman/tropical_pacific_carbon_export/readme.md

 ### To reproduce figures:

 This is assuming you have a unix environment.
-I have noticed the figures turn out differently if run in terminal compared to using Spyder (likely due to graphics software differences).
+I have noticed the figures turn out differently if run in terminal compared to using Spyder (likely due to graphics software differences giving the error: MESA-LOADER: failed to load driver swrast (search paths /usr/lib64/dri) - This may be fixable?
+I don't know.
 Spyder is included in the dependencies and should reproduce the figures accurately if used.
 Most of the numbers reported in the manuscript are printed to console during figure production, otherwise, some are saved into *processed/results/\*.csv*.

 Firstly, you will need to ensure you have all of the dependencies outlined in *requirements.txt*